 I had fun with my London apartment refurbishment project.
 Homeboy and I moved from North London to South East London in February 2018.
 I wasn’t looking to renovate a property but fell in love with a warehouse space around the corner from Bermondsey Street in SE1.
-Acorn, South East London Estate Agents, helped me secure this wonderful flat.
-I then embarked on my London apartment refurbishment project which was more fun than I expected it to be (phew!).
+Acorn, South East London Estate Agents, helped me secure this beautiful flat.
+I then embarked on my London apartment refurbishment project, which was more fun than I expected it to be (phew!).

 Vintage Decorative Objects

 My London Apartment Refurbishment Project Open Plan Living Space